akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 And rise it did.
 Slowly, almost imperceptibly, the cloth began to lift.
 The dough was breathing under there, filling the bowl, pressing against the linen like a small, round belly.
 Beatrice stared.
 She had seen loaves rise before, but she had never watched it happen.

-Her mother pulled back the cloth.
-The dough had doubled.
+Her mother pulled back the cloth to reveal that the dough had doubled.
 She pressed a finger into its surface, and the dent stayed, a small dimple in the smooth pale skin.
 She divided it again and set a portion in front of Beatrice.

-‘Shape it now.
-Gentle tucks.
-Like you are folding a letter.’
+‘Shape it now, using gentle tucks, like you are folding the linen.’

 Beatrice shaped the loaf with the whole of her concentration, her tongue pressed against her top lip, her hands moving more slowly than her mother’s but with the same careful intention.
 When she finished, the loaf was lopsided, one end higher than the other, and there was a thumbprint deep in the centre where she had pressed too hard.
 She looked up, ready to apologise.